 In an ideal situation, your doctor will accurately identify the severity of your tear and request a surgical repair by an obstetrician who has experience with third- and fourth-degree tears.
 It is not an easy surgery and requires someone with experience and skill because all kinds of secondary problems can occur if you aren’t stitched fully or correctly.

 In rare cases, a fourth-degree tear is misdiagnosed, which happened to mother Nicki during the delivery of her third child.
 “I had a postpartum hemorrhage, so that became the focus,” she says.
 “I needed a blood transfusion, and everything else was overlooked.”
 Her doctor misdiagnosed her tear as only second degree and stitched it up accordingly.
 “I’m still not really sure how that happened,” she says.
-“Eight or nine days later, I discovered that I had torn really badly and also had a rectovaginal fistula [a canal that passes between the rectum and vagina].
+“Eight or nine days later, I discovered that I had torn really badly and also had a rectovaginal fistula [a].
 It was my first bowel movement and it came through the vagina, so I knew there was a major problem.”
 Nicki headed straight to the emergency room, where she was referred to a colorectal surgeon and another OB/GYN.

 First-time mom Chey was correctly diagnosed, but her anal sphincter muscles weren’t properly reattached.
 Since she wasn’t given any information about the severity of fourth-degree tears or what to expect, she believed that her fecal incontinence was a typical symptom of childbirth.
 By the three-month mark, Chey started to realize that something was wrong when she hadn’t healed yet.
 “I had trouble leaving the house with my daughter because I was having accidents,” she says.
 “It was giving me a lot of anxiety.”
 After doing some online research, she realized that she had a fistula and went to a colorectal surgeon immediately.
 The surgeon recommended a sphincteroplasty and fistula repair to fix her damaged anal sphincter muscles.